 [“China Fever” F. Fang 2007 ]

-The world’s tallest man is Chinese.
-Bao Xishun—nicknamed Xi Shun or “the Big Guy”—is listed in the Guinness Book of Records as 2.47m (8 ft 1 in) tall.
+Until 2009, the world’s tallest man was Chinese.
+Bao Xishun—nicknamed Xi Shun or “the Big Guy” – is listed in the Guinness Book of Records as 2.47m (8 ft 1 in) tall.
 In December 2006, he helped veterinarians by reaching into the stomachs of dolphins that had accidentally swallowed plastic shards.
+He was overtaken as the world’s tallest living man in 2009 by Sultan Kosen.

 [ Wikipedia “Bao Xishun” ]

-The world’s tallest woman is also Chinese.
+Until recently, the world’s tallest living woman was also Chinese.
 The Guinness Book of Records list Yao Defen as 2.33m (7 ft 8 in ) tall.
 When she was eleven years old, she was about six feet, two inches tall.
 At age fifteen, she stood at six feet nine inches.
+Yao Defen passed away at the age of 40 in 2012 due to medical complications.

 [ Wikipedia “Yao Defen” ]